geemus/learn_fog/0_introduction.markdown

 # Introduction

-fog is the Ruby cloud services library.
-But what does that really mean anyway?
+fog is the Ruby cloud services library, but what does that even mean?

 ## Cloud Services

-Cloud services have a few important points that distinguish them.
-First, they are provided on-demand which allows you to add and remove resources as you need them.
-Closely related to this, cloud services allow you to pay only for what you actually use (rather than a recurring flat rate).
-This combination is very powerful, but can come at the cost of giving up some level of control and knowledge about the actual resources.
+Cloud services have a few distinguishing characteristics.
+First, they provide on-demand service allowing you to add and remove resources as needed.
+Similarly, cloud services allow you to pay for usage, rather than by time period.
+This combination is very powerful, but comes at the cost of foregoing some control and knowledge of the actual resources.

 ## fog

-fog comes into the picture by interfacing with these various services and working to simplify the process of using them (and migrating between them).
-By doing so it makes it easier to evaluate services to find the best fit and get up and running while avoiding the significant up front investment to knowledge gathering this might otherwise entail.
-For the rest of our time today we will explore some of these services and how fog can make it easier for us to interact with them.
+fog interfaces with various cloud services to simplify the process of using and migrating between them.
+Evaluating services to find best fit and getting up and running are facilitated while avoiding the significant up front investment this might otherwise entail.
+For the rest of our time today we will explore some of these services and how fog make it easier to interact with them.

 ## Agenda

 0. Introduction (done!) and Setup
-1. Documentation - explore the documentation a service provides and how to navigate them.
+1. Documentation - explore the documentation a service provides and how to navigate it.
-2. Storage Requests - start using a simulated service with simple requests and responses.
+2. Storage Requests - use a simulated service with simple requests and responses.
-3. Storage Models - simplify by using models instead of requests and see the benefits of this abstraction.
+3. Storage Models - use models and see the benefits of abstraction.
-4. Local Storage - use our new knowledge of storage models to actually load and store files locally
+4. Local Storage - use our storage models to load and store files locally
-5. Compute Models - use another simulated service to explore compute providers
+5. Compute Models - use a simulated service to explore compute providers
-6. Conclusion - review what we have learned, suggestions for further study and time for questions.
+6. Conclusion - review, suggestions for further study and time for questions.

 ## Setup

-For the setup you will get a copy of `learn_fog.zip`, which we will unpack to find the rest of the files you need and instructions on how to use them.
+For the setup get a copy of `learn_fog.zip`, and unpack to find the rest of the files you need and instructions on how to use them.

+TODO: Fill in blanks, assuming ability to locally install run for most.

+TODO: Highlights

 ### Next!

-Next we will dig into how to figure out how a particular service works in `1_documentation.html`.
+We will dig into how to figuring out how a particular service works in `1_documentation.html`.

+TODO: Extra Credit